human-conditions/yodrew.github.io-original/_posts/2019-11-28-update-2019-november.md

 1. the last pieces of the method
     - air filtration
     - bed design
-    - the infinite nature of the self (thanks to George Kavassilas).
-It shows that we have the access we need now to the deep self we will completely recover in darkness
+    - the infinite nature of the self (thanks to George Kavassilas, author of [_Our Universal Journey_](https://www.weareinfinite.love/our-universal-journey)) and several videos online.
+George shows how we have been in denial of our deep selves.
+He shows how we have some access to it.
+We need the relief and comfort it brings now.
+We need it to completely recover ourselves in darkness.
 2. the method as a whole
     - importance of and high standards necessary for all pieces.
 I tried for years to get by on quick, cheap solutions.
 That was fine for experiments.
 But for full application, everything needs serious attention.
     - how they all work together.
 The main elements are: